It was a fight. It seems over now.

 Trying to breath.
 Every smoke-filled breath an agony.
 My vision narrowing.
 Blood in my mouth.
 Blood in my throat.
 Why am I not dead yet?

-, blood trickling into my eyes making it an impossible and painful task.
+I feel, more than see, the presence.
+Someone is standing over me.
+Trying to focus my vision, blood trickling into my eyes making it an impossible and painful task.
 I can't tell if it's a man or woman, but I can sense the devastating beauty.
 And make out the absurdly clean, white clothing.
 Like an unexpected streak of lightning at the darkest hour of night.
 I feel unbearable shame.
 I wish the mud would swallow me down into its filth.

 You will not die.
 Stand up.
 Follow me.